stone-payments/stoneco-guidelines/backend/python/README.md

 As it can be noticed, the function passed to complexfunc is no longer defined one or several lines separated from the call.
 This allows understanding the call to complexfunc just when read, because no other function's definition needs to be looked for.

 As another example, the Spark data processing engine allows developing against its API through Python with pyspark.
 Spark creates datasets (RDDs) by transforming and or combining other datasets, and requires the developer to pass a function to perform the conversion.
-Within the same dode line it is possible to define the function and to call it as it can bee seen below:
+Within the same code line it is possible to define the function and to call it as it can bee seen below:

 ```python
 newrdd = inputrdd.filter(lambda x: x if (x.get('postalcode') != 'SW1A0AA') else None)